 - Scroll depth per device.
-It will inform you how users reach your resource – desktop, smartphone or tablet.
+It will inform how users reach your resource – desktop, smartphone or tablet.

 - Scroll depth per page.
 Heatmaps track and display visitors’ activity on landing pages, long pages and across product categories.

-2. Heatmap analysis based on segmentations
+2. Heatmap Analysis Based on Segmentations

 You can easily identify non-clickable elements that users still click on.
 Visitors find these page elements commonly annoying and can leave your website.

 Let’s model such a situation.
 A visitor to your website for mobile brake repair services is looking for this service in his area for a specific car make.
-While browsing, he finds the CTA box with his city on your homepage and clicks on it, expecting to be redirected to a page with contact information and pricing, but there is no link available.
+While browsing, he finds the CTA box with his city on your homepage and clicks on it, expecting to be redirected to a page with contact information and pricing, but no link is available.

-Using the confetti heatmap report, you can highlight unclickable elements elements users still click on and add relevant links in the right places.
+Using the confetti heatmap report, you can highlight unclickable elements users still click on and add relevant links in the right places.
 It helps improve your website’s navigation and give the users what they want, reducing bounce rates and boosting conversions.